-When we started our discussion, we talked about tiers in the RTI pyramid.
+When we started our discussion, we talked about tiers in the MTSS pyramid.
 Tier 1 is the foundation for all students.
-The instructional practices within the classroom are the key to strong students.
+The instructional practices within the classroom are the key to strong student success.
 Today we are going to talk about ways to support Tier 1 instruction.

 To get started you need to analyze current instructional practices and find out where curriculum is weak.
 Your screener can help identify weak areas and common threads where students are struggling.
 This often identifies areas that require instructional renovation.
 This could include one domain or multiple areas of concern.

-We saw that upside down pyramid in Part 2 of our series.
-If effective instructional practices are not in place, Tier 1 instruction suffers and you find a higher number of students falling into what we typically think of as Tier 3.
+So we saw this upside-down pyramid in Part 2 of our series.
+If effective instructional practices are not in place, Tier 1 instruction suffers and you might find a higher number of students falling into what we typically think of as Tier 2 or 3.

 Tier 1 requires effective teaching and strong instructional practices.
 So, the next step is to analyze those instructional practices and put powerful instruction in place.
 Have teachers reflect on what practices are incorporated -or need to be incorporated -into their day-to-day routines.

-Teachers should model expectations, strategies, and tips for.
+Teachers should model expectations and strategies.
 In reading, for example, showing students how to look back through a text and make notes can help better prepare students for online assessments and give them a clearer understanding of digital texts.

 Complex text is often missing when looking for quality reading instruction.
-Make sure to have a reliable resource for content such as Classworks Reading passages where text dependent questions, open ended responses and paired passages are included.
+Make sure to have a reliable resource for content such as Classworks Classroom Reading passages where text-dependent questions, open-ended responses, and paired passages are included at all grade levels.

 Math activities need to be flexible, so they can be easily integrated into your current math instruction.
-With Classworks Applied Math, students can work together in small groups or pairs to solve problems with the teacher as a facilitator.
+With Classworks Classroom Math, students can work together in small groups or pairs to solve problems with the teacher as a facilitator.
 Students show their understanding and mastery of the mathematical concept in a variety of ways.
-They can illustrate, write, and/or record their thinking and demonstrate their knowledge.
+They can illustrate, write, or record their thinking to demonstrate their knowledge.

-Differentiate and adapt instruction based on assessment data to meet student needs.
-(Effective teachers recognize that one size doesn't fit all and are ready to adapt instruction—both content and methods.)
+Teachers should Differentiate and adapt instruction based on assessment data to meet student needs.
+Effective teachers recognize that one size doesn't fit all and are ready to adapt instruction—both content and methods.

 Assessments identify student performance levels.
 Assign varying levels of passages to ensure students are reading at their own level while building comprehension skills.
 When reading on grade level, struggling students can have passages read aloud to build understanding.
 Have students work in pairs or small groups to promote discussion and engagement.